litentry/litentry-parachain/README.md

 ### Launch a standalone parachain node

-To speed up the development, it's possible to launch the parachain without relaychain.
+To speed up the development, the parachain can be launched without relaychain nodes.
 In this case, parachain will author blocks by itself with instant block finalisation, please refer to [this PR](https://github.com/litentry/litentry-parachain/pull/1059).

 ```